 Recent studies published in the September 16, 1999 issue of the New England Journal of Medicine give new hope to the millions who suffer from diabetes.
 It stated that “hot tub therapy” helped a group of Type 2 diabetics reduce their blood sugar levels and improve sleep patterns.

 Diabetes: An independent study led by Dr. Philip L. Hooper at the McKee Medical Center in Loveland, Colorado studied a group of Type 2 diabetes patients for three weeks.
 The patients were required to soak in a hot tub for thirty minutes a day, six days a week, for the duration of the study.
 The results were astounding!
-The patients’ average blood sugar levels were reduced by an average of 13 percent, and one of the subjects was able to reduce his daily dose of insulin by 18 percent after only ten days of the study.
+The patient’s average blood sugar levels were reduced by an average of 13 percent, and one of the subjects was able to reduce his daily dose of insulin by 18 percent after only ten days of the study.

-In reference to these findings, Dr. Hooper states that hot tubs are especially helpful for patients who are unable to exercise, and recommends that hot tub treatments should be included as regular therapy for patients with diabetes.
+About these findings, Dr. Hooper states that hot tubs are especially helpful for patients who are unable to exercise, and recommends that hot tub treatments should be included as regular therapy for patients with diabetes.

 The link between stress and illness should be of interest to anyone concerned with their health.
-We all have stress in our daily lives relating to work, family and society.
-Mental tensions, frustrations and insecurity are among the most damaging types of stress.
+We all have stress in our daily lives relating to work, family, and society.
+Mental tensions, frustrations, and insecurity are among the most damaging types of stress.

 Stress: Affected by stress, the heart works harder, breathing becomes more rapid and shallow, and digestion slows.
 Nearly every process of the body is degraded.
-Researchers have estimated that 80% of disease is stress related.
+Researchers have estimated that 80% of disease is stress-related.
 Since we usually can’t avoid it, the key to dealing with stress is relieving it!

 A soothing and relaxing soak in a hot tub can help counteract stress and its effects on the human body.
 It is the perfect antidote to a hectic and stressful lifestyle.